EthereumHN/AngularMaterialDapp/README.md

 8. If you want to customize <===

 + __First__
-Change the contract in Blockchain/contracts or make your own contract and compile and migrate
+Change the contract in Blockchain/contracts or make your contract and compile and migrate

 + __Second__
-Change the app/service/contract.service.ts with your builded contract .json and you custom directives and functions And if you want to change to Skale change the value of schainEndpoint in contract.service.ts if you wanto more info vistit https://developers.skalelabs.com/getting-started
+Change the app/service/contract.service.ts with your built contract .json and you custom directives and functions if you want more info vistit https://developers.materiallabs.com/getting-started
 ## __Common errors and their solutions__

 | Error | Solution |